jonypeixoto/full-stack-web2-projects/apps-projects/Expo/README.md

 ## :information_source: How To Use

-## Each folder of the "apps-projects" repository >> "expo" repository
+## Each folder of the "apps-projects" repository >> "Expo" repository
-Follow the instructions shown in each README of each folder of the "apps-projects" repository >> "expo" repository.
+Follow the instructions shown in each README of each folder of the "apps-projects" repository >> "Expo" repository.
 <br/>

 ![](https://github.com/JonyPeixoto/jonypeixoto/blob/main/assets/wow.png)